Notes on the Geography of The United Kingdom: London 3: Memorials

 His fame down only a notch from royalty, Nelson's Column in Trafalgar Square is an enlarged copy by William Railton of the columns of the temple of Mars Ultor in Rome.
 Completed in 1843, the 98-foot shaft is made of Devon-granite blocks 10 feet in diameter.
 The reliefs on the base show the battles of St. Vincent, Copenhagen, and the Nile, as well as Nelson's death aboard the Victory.

-The capital is bronze melted from the guns of the Royal George, a Royal Navy flagship that sank in 1782 with 800 deaths.
+The capital is bronze melted from the guns of the Royal George, a Royal Navy flagship that in 1782 sank while anchored near Portsmouth; 800 men died.

 A very similar, very different, and much older column.
 This is the London Monument, a 202-foot tower designed by Christopher Wren and Robert Hooke to commemorate the Great Fire of 1666.
 Hence the flame-shaped copper urn at the top.
 A circular staircase leads to a viewing platform now screened to prevent jumpers.

-The Duke of Wellington gets some fresh air on Threadneedle Street at the Bank of England.
+The Duke of Wellington gets some fresh air next to the Bank of England on Threadneedle Street.

 Clive stands just outside what was the India Office.